Encoding Domain Knowledge in Multi-view Latent Variable Models: A Bayesian Approach with Structured Sparsity: EXPERIMENTS

 \subsection{The Cancer Genome Atlas (TCGA)}

-We investigate a large dataset of comprehensive multi-omic profiling of over 11 thousand samples from 33 cancer types\citep{tomczak2015cancer}.
-Each sample comprises sets of features of various sizes across four biologically distinct views: DNA methylation, mRNA expression, microRNA expression and reverse phase protein array (RPPA).
-We include a preprocessing step of centering the data and standardizing each view globally due to the large discrepancy in value ranges across different views.
-In addition, samples exhibit partial or complete missingness in individual views, which we accommodate in our modeling approach.
-Prior to training MuVI on the TCGA data, we derive a collection of gene set annotations (acting as feature sets) from curated public databases such as MSigDB\citep{liberzon2015molecular}, Reactome\citep{fabregat2018reactome} and KEGG\citep{kanehisa2000kegg}.
+We investigate a large dataset of comprehensive multi-omic profiling of over 11 thousand samples from 33 cancer types~\citep{tomczak2015cancer}.
+Each sample comprises sets of features of various sizes across four biologically distinct views: DNA methylation (6,000), mRNA expression (6,000), microRNA expression (728) and reverse phase protein array or RPPA (312).
+We include a preprocessing step of centering the data and standardizing each view globally due to the large differences in value ranges across views.
+In addition, samples exhibit partial or complete missingness in individual views, which we accommodate in our probabilistic modeling approach.
+Prior to training, we derive gene set annotations from curated public databases such as MSigDB~\citep{liberzon2015molecular}, Reactome~\citep{fabregat2018reactome} and KEGG~\citep{kanehisa2000kegg}.
 A gene set consists of a group of genes that are biologically meaningful when co-expressed under certain conditions, or describe functionally distinct pathways in biological systems.
+Since the observed features are genes, each gene set acts as a prior feature set for the factor loadings, thereby encoding a well-defined biological pathway into the corresponding latent factor.
 As informative prior we consider gene set annotations where at least 15 genes were present in the data, resulting in 360 annotations with a median size of 30.
 Since gene sets encompass only genomic and transcriptomic features, we are limited to informing only the first two views, namely the DNA and the mRNA.
 We take advantage of the stochastic variational inference algorithm and propagate batches of 1,000 samples during training.
-The algorithm terminates when the optimization objective no longer improves based on the difference between consecutive iterations, and after a certain number of patience steps.
-Training converges in less than 12 minutes on a single NVIDIA Quadro RTX 5000 GPU with 16 GB memory.
+The algorithm terminates when the optimization objective no longer improves significantly in consecutive iterations, after a certain number of patience steps.
+The training converges in less than 12 minutes on a single NVIDIA Quadro RTX 5000 GPU with 16 GB memory. \paragraph{Global structure} First, we assess the quality of the latent space inferred by our model.
+We systematically evaluate and compare the performance of MuVI and the other baselines in terms of explaining the underlying structure of the data introduced by the different cancer types.
+For each model, we first infer and extract the latent representation of each observation.
+Next, we apply a t-distributed stochastic neighbor embedding (t-SNE) approach to further compress the latent space into two dimensions for better visualization~\citep{van2008visualizing}.
+In the leftmost plot of Figure~\ref{fig:tcga_main} we display the new embeddings.
+Our model is able to learn a meaningful structure by grouping samples of a similar type closer together.
+Subsequently, we apply a K-Means algorithm by fixing the number of clusters to the number of known cancer types (33).
+Finally, we compare the learned clusters by the K-Means with the true underlying cancer types and compute the cluster purity and the adjusted Rand index (ARI) to measure the similarity between both clusterings.
+We perform the same procedure several times and report the average scores in the first two columns of Table~\ref{tab:tcga_ari}.
+The scores reiterate the results obtained in the synthetic evaluation.
+Overall, MOFA, AE and MuVI perform comparably well by capturing known cancer types.
+On the other hand, BASS infers a less informative latent space as indicated by the multiple cluster overlaps (see Appendix~\ref{appendix_c}), and the lower clustering scores.
+Importantly, MuVI is inherently interpretable with each learned factor being directly labeled by a biological pathway: our model intrinsically accommodates prior information in terms of feature sets, thereby guiding the inference of pre-tagged axes of variation from domain expertise.
+In contrast, rendering the baseline methods interpretable requires a cumbersome manual inspection of the loadings of each factor, with subsequent enrichment analysis searching for pathways in which large loadings are over-represented.